Skip to Content

 using quality trimmers

-• Clean blades after each use to prevent hair buildup and bacterial growth
+• Clean blades after each session to prevent bacterial buildup and hair accumulation

-• Oil moving parts monthly for smooth operation and extended blade life
+• Oil moving parts monthly for smooth operation and extended lifespan

 Importance of Sharp Scissors